kkots/ggxrd_freecam/README.md

 ### Setting up the game to enable transparent screenshots

-To enabled screenshots taken to be with transparent background, you need to go into the game's `Display settings` and set `Post-Effect` to `OFF`.
+To enable screenshots taken to be with transparent background, you need to go into the game's `Display settings` and set `Post-Effect` to `OFF`.

 ![Screenshot can't be viewed](posteffect_off.jpg)